A HAE patient experience opportunity.

 You would have 4 visits to the clinical research facilities at the Royal London Hospital for the purposes of this trial.
 There will be a fee of £200 per visit for your time in addition to travel and accommodation if required.

 If you are interested to know more, please contact Dr Sorena Kiani on BHNT.Advice-Immunology-Barts@nhs.net.

 One of our members, Philippa Adams, completed a University dissertation on HAE, titled ‘The Lived Experience of Women Who Have Hereditary Angioedema’

 29th February 2016 was Rare Disease Day.
 Click here to see the Rare Disease Day supplement from the Independent newspaper

 News from the Pharmaceutical Companies

 Press Release about Firazyr

-The next HAE UK Patient Day is to be held at the Mercure St Paul’s, Sheffield.
-More details about this popular event is available on the events page.
+The next HAE UK Patient Day is to be held in November 2020.
+More details about this popular event will be available on the events page.

 HAE Day is on 16th May each year.
 Visit the HAE Awareness Day website to find out more and to see how you can help spread awareness of HAE.

 The HAE Global Conference is held every two years.
-The next conference is to be held in Vienna in May 2018.
+The next conference is to be held in Frankfurt in May 2020.
 Find out more by visiting the HAEi website